sammy200-ui/sammy200-ui/README.md

 ## About Me

 I like building things and learning as I go.
 But still Googling things, just faster now.
-I'm usually contributing to open source.
+I'm usually contributing to open source and if I’m not responding, I’m probably AFK or in a match.

 ---